Saskatchewan Highway 42: Route description

-Hwy 42 begins in the Rural Municipality of Marquis No. 191 on the north side of Tuxford, at an intersection with Hwy 2, near that highway's intersection with Hwy 202.
+Hwy 42 begins in the Rural Municipality of Marquis No. 191 on the north side of Tuxford, at an intersection with Hwy 2 (Veterans Memorial Highway), near that highway's intersection with Hwy 202.
 It heads west on the north side of town, having an intersection with Railway Avenue, before leaving Tuxford and curving northwest, running parallel with a railway as it travels through both Marquis and Keeler, where it has an intersection and short concurrency (overlap) with Hwy 643, before crossing into the Rural Municipality of Eyebrow No. 193 at village of Brownlee.
 The highway travels along Pacific Avenue through the south side of town, where it has an intersection with Lake Valley Road (Range Road 3011, provides access to the hamlet of Lake Valley), before leaving Brownlee heading through farmland for several kilometres to the village of Eyebrow, where it has intersections with Range Road 3020 (provides access to the remains of Eskbank), Hwy 367, and crosses the railway as it passes through town along Prairie Avenue.
 Leaving Eyebrow, Hwy 42 curve due westward as it travels through rural areas for several kilometres, crossing Hwy 627 and Range Road 3035 (provides access to Mawer) before becoming concurrent with Hwy 19 and immediately entering the Rural Municipality of Enfield No. 194.